Skip to main content

 Tried: Send a positive index like 5144 instead of -5144, expecting the tcache fd pointer to be located after user_buf in memory.

-The tcache bookkeeping region lives at the very base of the heap, which is at a lower address than user_buf.
-A positive index walks forward into later allocations (other heap chunks or unmapped memory) and either reads garbage or triggers a segfault; only a negative index reaches back toward the heap base where the freelist fd slots reside.
+The tcache bookkeeping region sits at the very base of the heap, below user_buf.
+A positive index walks forward into later allocations or unmapped memory and either reads garbage or segfaults.
+Only a negative index reaches back toward the heap base where the freelist fd slots live.

 Tried: Send -5144 as the index but then send a non-null byte (e.g., 0x41) as the value to write, hoping to redirect malloc to an arbitrary address.

-Writing a non-zero byte to the low byte of the tcache fd pointer produces an invalid heap pointer that malloc cannot dereference cleanly, typically causing a crash or corrupting the bin.
-The exploit relies on writing 0x00 specifically because that truncates the low byte to zero in a way that makes the fd pointer resolve to the address of the flag chunk - any other byte value produces a different (wrong) target address.
+Writing a non-zero byte into the low byte of the tcache fd pointer leaves an invalid heap pointer that malloc cannot dereference cleanly, which crashes or corrupts the bin.
+The exploit needs 0x00 specifically, because zeroing that byte makes the fd pointer resolve to the flag chunk's address.
+Any other value points somewhere else.

 Learn more